Bit Boy!! Arcade: Gameplay

-The main goal in each phase, each level consists of 10 normal and 10 action phases, is to rescue seven of Kubis friends.
+The main goal in each phase, each level consists of 10 normal and 10 action phases, is to rescue seven of Kubi's friends.

-The publisher denotes the game with the terms "Hide + Seek", "Avoid + Collect" and "Action + Puzzle".
+The publisher denoted the game with the terms "Hide + Seek", "Avoid + Collect" and "Action + Puzzle".
 Each level is based on a square floor plan.
 On this grid-like basis Kubi is moved.
 The camera is oriented isometric.
 The players define how fast Kubi is moving by pressing the control pad and the buttons at the same time.
 Depending on how fast they are pressed Kubi moves fast or slow.
 The game uses the 3DS featured play coins to give the player the ability to purchase continues like it would be in a real arcade machine.

 Plot

 Characters

 ZeLeLi is a mighty gearwheel-shaped being created out of the essence of our dying sun 7 billion years in the future.
-ZeLeLi is the origin of time, life and light so it possesses power over these universal forces.
+ZeLeLi is the origin of time, life and light, so it possesses power over these universal forces.
 Travelling through time and space, ZeLeLi spreads the seed of life and light in all time in the whole universe.

-Its counterpart are the black Shadow Plättchen.
-Forcefully cut out of the negative space of a black hole, the black Shadow Plättchen represent exactly the opposite of ZeLeLi.
-Like the ZeLeLi, Plättchen are not limited within the constrains of time and space.

-Wherever they come along they spread massive havoc.

-Central to the plot of the game are two main characters, the games hero Kubi and the game designer Bernd.
-He appears as a through the air floating pixel head and talks to Kubi during the games sequences.
+Its counterpart is the black Shadow Plättchen.
+Forcefully cut out of the negative space of a black hole, the black Shadow Plättchen represents exactly the opposite of ZeLeLi.
+Like the ZeLeLi, Plättchen is not limited within the constrains of time and space.
+Wherever it comes along it spreads massive havoc.
+Central to the plot of the game are two main characters, the game's hero Kubi and the game designer Bernd.
+He appears as a through the air floating pixel head and talks to Kubi during the game's sequences.

 Story

-At the beginning of the game Kubi gets killed by a monster created from the black Shadow Plättchen.
+At the beginning of the game Kubi gets killed by a monster created by the black Shadow Plättchen.
 Bernd is devastated and pleads ZeLeLi for help.
 ZeLeLi turns back the time and gives Kubi and Bernd the ability to speak to each other.
 In the meantime Bernd deleted the game in which Kubi died to create another one in whom his hero doesn't have to suffer this fate.
-Kubi thinks that Bernd is the one who has kidnaped all of his friends and refuses to be the hero unless Bernd designs the game exactly like Kubi wants it to be.
-As the story continues it is hinted that Bernd even if he is the developer of the game is not almighty.
-The Shadow Plättchen gained power by killing small fairies called Pixel Flies and by kidnaping their king.
+Kubi thinks that Bernd is the one who has kidnapped all of his friends and refuses to be the hero unless Bernd designs the game exactly like Kubi wants it to be.
+As the story continues it is hinted that Bernd, even if he is the developer of the game, is not almighty.
+The Shadow Plättchen gained power by killing small fairies called Pixel Flies and by kidnapping their king.
 With this power they got the ability to take influence on the game.
-So Kubi and Bernd are forced to work together to save Kubis friends and the game itself.
+So Kubi and Bernd are forced to work together to save Kubi's friends and the game itself.

 Development

 Bit Boy!!
 Arcade was produced by Bplus.
-The first announcement was made via press release on 16 February 2012 stating that the game was halfway done.
+The first announcement was made via press release on February 16, 2012, stating that the game was halfway done.
 A first playable demo was shown at E3 2012.